spress/spress.yosymfony.com/docs/2.0/pagination/index.md

 ```

 The above code will generate each page with a URL like `http://yourdomain/blog/page2/`.
-The `:num` placeholder will be replaced with the number of page starting with 2.
+The `:num` placeholder will be replaced with page number starting with 2.
-To access to page one, use `http://yourdomain.com/blog/`.
+To access first page, use `http://yourdomain.com/blog/`.

 Files generated: